3DSA/cse15l-lab-reports_3/lab_report_3.md

 technical/911report
 ```

-Example 2
+Example 2:
-This command specified a path directly to the ``media`` directory.
-By doing this, the only thing that was displayed was the
+This command specifies a path directly to the ``media`` directory.
+The only thing that was displayed was the
 absolute path to the directory. i.e. ``technical/government/media``

 Input: